xta0/xta0.me/_posts/2025-01-08-GenAI-Stable-Diffusion-VAE.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-ae-05.png">

 The first part of the equation simply measures how well our model can reconstruct an image $x$ from its encoded latent variable $z$.
-The $log$ likelyhood term reduces to a simple $L_2$ reconstruction loss, also known as mean square error.
+The $\log$ likelihood term reduces to a simple $L_2$ reconstruction loss, also known as mean squared error.
 It just measures the loss between the reconstructed image and the original image.

-The second part of the equation is the KL divergence that measures the distant between two probability distributions.
+The second part of the equation is the KL divergence that measures the distance between two probability distributions.
 In our case, it measures the distance between $p(z)$ and the normal distribution.
-While minimizing the loss, $p(z)$ will take shape of the normal distribution as well.
+While minimizing the loss, $p(z)$ will also take the shape of the normal distribution.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-ae-03.png">